 WAYS TO CONTRIBUTE TO THE WOODLANDS UMC FOUNDATION

-Simplicity and ease of giving make cash contributions the most popular type of giving.
-A gift of cash is considered given on the date it is made to the fund.
+Simplicity and ease of giving make cash / check contributions the most popular type of giving.

 A GIFT OF PROPERTY

 Real property may also be given to the Foundation provided it meets certain criteria.

 In your will you may decide to bequeath a percentage of your estate, a specific amount, or the remainders after bequests to other beneficiaries are made.

 When a Christian writes a will, it should be more than a catalog of possessions, rather a declaration of faith in the cause you believe in — a provision for that which you love.
 No person can tell you the will of God regarding the final disposition of your property.
 Only by prayerfully seeking God’s leadership can you know what He wants you to do.

 Because you are grateful to our church and want to invest in its future.